-- 13. The approach to country studies set out above meant that a number of country-level 'deep dives' were covered within those studies.
-Other 'deep dive' studies focused on RBA collaboration at global level, as there are few regional collaboration activities. - 14.
-Undertaking 'deep dives' did not limit the scope of the evaluation to only those areas covered by the 'deep dives'.
+13. The approach to country studies set out above meant that a number of country-level 'deep dives' were covered within those studies.
+Other 'deep dive' studies focused on RBA collaboration at global level, as there are few regional collaboration activities.

+14. Undertaking 'deep dives' did not limit the scope of the evaluation to only those areas covered by the 'deep dives'.
 All areas of collaboration were covered, but the 'deep dives' provided an opportunity to learn more from specific cases to help deepen understanding of the challenges and the factors that influence them.
 In some cases 'deep dives' are unnecessary as evaluative evidence is already available.
-For example, the Food Security Cluster was evaluated in 2014311, and the Committee on Food Security in 2017.312 In such cases, some additional document reviews and interviews were undertaken to update the body of evidence. - 15.
-Although the 'deep dives' helped address all evaluation questions and sub-questions, each one focused on specific sub-questions, especially where evidence has been found to be limited.
-Given the results and WFP.
-312 Committee on World Food Security, 2017.
-Evaluation of the Committee on World Food Security.
-Rome: CFS.
+For example, the Food Security Cluster was evaluated in 2014, and the Committee on Food Security in

-311 FAO and WFP, 2014.
+&lt;sup>311 FAO and WFP, 2014.
 FAO/WFP joint evaluation of Food Security Cluster co-ordination in humanitarian action.
-Rome: FAO and WFP of the evaluability assessment and the difficulty in obtaining evidence of the value-added of collaboration in some categories of activities, EQ4 sub-questions was a priority.
+Rome: FAO and WFP.